 Gluten-Free Pie Crust Substitutions

-This gluten-free pastry works well as a top or bottom crust, so it can be used for almost any type of pie.
+This gluten-free pie crust works well as a top or bottom crust, so it can be used for almost any type of pie.
 Because I don’t add sugar, it can even be used in savory recipes, like pot pie or quiche.
-But I tend to bake dessert most often with this gluten-free pie crust.
+But I tend to bake dessert most often with this vegan gluten-free pie crust.
 It works great in these recipes:

-*Double this Gluten-Free Pie Crust Recipe to make a top and bottom crust.
+*Double this Vegan Pie Crust Recipe to make a top and bottom crust.

 - 1/3 cup sorghum flour

 - 1/3 cup arrowroot starch (or tapioca starch)

 - 1/4 cup brown rice flour